 What concerned my friend and me, however, was a survey on the same topic reported in a local paper a few weeks ago.
 Over 1,300 Utah County residents responded to a volunteer telephone survey asking whether they would marry the same person again.
 The results?
 Only 64 percent said they would.

 Whether or not the sample was truly representative is not known.
 But it does reflect similar findings of a study done in Ohio a few years ago.

 John Cuber and Peggy Harroff interviewed nearly 500 married people and, from those discussions, derived the following classifications and percentages of their study: Vital Marriages (17 percent), Congenial Marriages (33 percent), Devitalized Marriages (33 percent) and Combative Marriages (17 percent).

 The Vital Marriages were those where the marriage partners were truly of significance to each other.
 They liked being together, enjoyed each other’s company, and had much going for them in their relationship.
 People in Vital Marriages placed great emphasis on each other as individuals rather than the services they rendered to each other.

-The Congenial Marriages were those in which the couples got along, had few differences or confrontations, but the vitality present in the Vital Marriages was missing.
-People in Congenial Marriages put great emphasis on maintaining a well-functioning home so family members could participate in their many community, occupational, civic or church activities.
-In Congenial Marriages a marriage partner often became a means to an end so the events and “things” in life could be dealt within an orderly fashion.
+The Congenial Marriages were those in which the couples got along and had few differences or confrontations, but the vitality present in the Vital Marriages was missing.
+People in Congenial Marriages put great emphasis on maintaining a well-functioning home, so family members could participate in their many community, occupational, civic or church activities.
+In Congenial Marriages a marriage partner often became a means to an end so the events and “things” in life could be dealt with in an orderly fashion.

-It should be noted that in all four categories of marriage the couples were still together and ha no immediate intentions of divorce.
-The couples preferred the type of relationship they had over divorce.
+It should be noted that in all four categories of marriage the couples were still together and had no immediate intentions of divorce.
+Apparently, the couples preferred the type of relationship they had over divorce.
 Otherwise, they could have chosen separation as an option.